MailTape/MailTape-v1/_posts/2021-11-28-Maxine-Funke.md

 # MailTape's selection

 ## Maxine Funke - Equinox
 Sarah: **"**Maxine Funke's work has such a peaceful quality surrounding it, especially fitting for a song written about the restful hours of the morning.
-Her voice cradles the very air it traverses, balancing the rounded dissonances of her guitar's melodies.
-In her description of the release, Maxine also explains that while writing this sortie, she felt struck by the hymn [Be Still My Soul](https://www.youtube.com/watch?v=hqgC1tqifV8) and several Robert Louis Stevenson poems.  **"**
+Her voice cradles the very air it traverses, balancing the rounded dissonances of her guitar's melodies :)**"**

 ## Luiza Brina Chico Bernardes - Garrafa ao Mar
 Sarah: **"**The sweeping synths bring a delicate, yet celestial quality to this track.
 With each measure, we're lifted a little higher off the ground.
 Chico Bernardes and Luiza Brina's vocals weave in and out of each others' so gently, the most pleasant anchor for the aerial experience offered by the instrumentals.
 Love the departure into slightly more saturated, buffering instrumentals toward the end.**"**